History of African Americans in Los Angeles

 The history of African Americans in Los Angeles includes participation in the culture, education, and politics of the city of Los Angeles, California, United States.

 The first blacks in Los Angeles were mulattos and Afro-Mexicans who immigrated to California from Sinaloa and Sonora in northwestern Mexico.

 Contributions to the city's culture have particularly been in music, dance, visual arts, stage, and film.

 African Americans are concentrated in South Los Angeles; as well as a Black community in suburban cities such as Compton and Inglewood.
 There are sizable African immigrant communities in Greater Los Angeles.
 There is also a Louisiana Creole community in Los Angeles County.
 There is an Ethiopian and Eritrean community in Little Ethiopia.
 Some are Afro-Latino people from Central and South American countries, especially Garifuna American people.
 Many were born in Nigeria, Eritrea, Ethiopia, Somalia, Belize, Honduras, Panama, and Ghana.

 The Black population in Los Angeles has declined since 2017, due to gentrification and more Latinos such as Mexicans and Central Americans moving to their neighborhoods.
 Many blacks leaving Los Angeles and also California moved to cities in the Southern United States, including Atlanta, Charlotte, Dallas, Houston, Little Rock, New Orleans, and San Antonio.
 Including partly Black people, Los Angeles proper is 10% Black (estimated 385,000 residents in 2021).
 Many African Americans have become homeless in the city.
 African Americans make up 34% of Los Angeles's homeless, while only being 8% of the city's population in 2020.

 Blacks in Los Angeles have a lower life expectancy and die younger than other racial groups in Los Angeles.

 Los Angeles also has a sizable Black immigrant population.
 Los Angeles has the largest Ethiopian population in the United States after Washington, D.C..
 45,000 Ethiopians live in the Los Angeles area.
 6,000 Eritreans live in Los Angeles.

 History

+Spanish governor of the Californias Felipe de Neve brought Afro-Mexicans to help build the city in 1777.

 Tongva people inhabited the area before the arrival of European colonists and African slaves.